Al-Basasiri

 Abuʾl-Ḥārith Arslān al-Muẓaffar al-Basāsīrī (died 15 January 1059) was a Turkoman slave-soldier (mamlūk) who rose to become a military commander of the Buwayhid dynasty in Iraq.
-When the Buwayhids were ousted by the Seljuks in 1055, he transferred his allegiance to the Fatimid Caliphate of Egypt, in whose name he conquered Baghdad, which he ruled for almost a year.
+When the Seljuks ousted the Buwayhids in 1055, he transferred his allegiance to the Fatimid Caliphate of Egypt, in whose name he conquered Baghdad (1058), which he ruled for almost a year.

 Early years

 The name al-Basāsīrī (or al-Fasāsīrī, al-Fasāwī) is a nisba derived from his first owner's place of origin, Basā (Fasā) in the province of Fars.
 Abuʾl-Ḥārith is a kunya, while his ism (given name) was the Turkish Arslān.
 He became a freedman (mawlā) of the Buwayhid emir Baha al-Dawla.
 His military career, however, can be traced only from the reign of Baha's son, Jalal al-Dawla.

-Al-Basasiri took part in Jalal's conflicts with his nephew, Abu Kalijar, the emir of Fars, and with the rival Uqaylid dynasty of Mosul.
+During this time, al-Basasiri took part in Jalal's conflicts with his nephew, Abu Kalijar, the emir of Fars, and with the rival Uqaylid dynasty of Mosul.
 He was also a favourite of the Buwayhid emir al-Malik al-Rahim, from whom he received the town of Anbar as a fief.
-This was a period of growing unrest among the Turkish troops in Baghdad, growing strife between Sunni and Shi'a, constant Kurdish raiding and the ongoing war with the Uqaylids.
+This period saw growing unrest among the Turkish troops in Baghdad, growing strife between Sunni and Shi'a, constant Kurdish raiding, and the ongoing war with the Uqaylids.

 Conflict with the vizier, 1054–55

 In 1054, al-Basasiri was unable to prevent Turkish troops from rioting and looting in Baghdad.
-In the same year the Uqaylid leader Quraysh raided Baradan and carried off al-Basasiri's camels and horses.
+In the same year, the Uqaylid leader Quraysh raided Baradan and carried off al-Basasiri's camels and horses.
 In November, Quraysh captured Anbar and formally renounced Buwayhid lordship, ordering the Seljuk sultan Tughrul to be named in the public sermon (khuṭba) during Friday prayer.

 According to Ibn al-Athir's Complete History, "the estrangement of the [Abbasid] caliph and Basasiri began this year in Ramadan", that is, between 4 December 1054 and 2 January 1055.
 In 1054, al-Basasiri fell out with the caliphal vizier Ibn al-Muslima over Turkish policy.
 He accused the vizier of being in contact with Tughrul since 1052/3.
-Ibn al-Muslima in turn blocked al-Basasiri's efforts to combat Quraysh's supporters in Baghdad.
+Ibn al-Muslima, in turn, blocked al-Basasiri's efforts to combat Quraysh's supporters in Baghdad.
 In retaliation, al-Basasiri impounded the vizier's boat and cut off his monthly stipend.
 He also cut off the caliph al-Qa'im's monthly subsidy.

-In March 1055 al-Basasiri reconquered Anbar.
+In March 1055, al-Basasiri reconquered Anbar.
 On his way he plundered the villages of Dimimma and Fallujah.
-He was joined by his brother-in-law, Dubays I of the Mazyadid dynasty.
-Anbar was defended by the Uqaylid client Abu'l-Ghana'im ibn al-Muhallaban.
-Al-Basasiri, employing trebuchets and Greek fire, destroyed a tower and some defensive works.
-The town was stormed and Abu'l-Ghana'im was captured along a hundred Khafaja soldiers.
+His brother-in-law, Dubays I of the Mazyadid dynasty, joined him.
+The Uqaylid client Abu'l-Ghana'im ibn al-Muhallaban defended Anbar.
+Employing trebuchets and Greek fire, al-Basasiri destroyed a tower and some defensive works, storming the town and capturing Abu'l-Ghana'im and a hundred Khafaja soldiers.